splendo/HeartstoneAssessment/README.md

 ### Backend

-* Create an API backend (Java or Kotlin or TypeScript) allowing you to get card information for at least legendary deathrattle cards.
+* Create an API backend (Java, Kotlin or TypeScript) allowing you to get card information for at least legendary deathrattle cards.
 * The API should also support filtering based on relevant request parameters.
 Ideally, the API should enable the following, listed from easy to hard:
   * filter by least the following fields: `type`, `rarity`, `classes`, and `mechanics`;
   * return sorted results (for example, alphabetically sorted), supporting both ascending and descending;